 The End of the Vichy Regime

-Overall, Pétain’s government was responsible of many cruelties, including the deportation of not only 76,000 Jews, but also that of people who were not considered suit to be French, for instance Gypsies and homosexuals.
+- Overall, Pétain’s government was responsible for many cruelties, including the deportation of not only 76,000 Jews, but also that of people who were not considered suited to be French, for instance, Gypsies and homosexuals.

 - Following their defeat, the Germans were expelled from France, and whoever had collaborated with the Nazis was ‘prosecuted and punished for their crimes against the French nation’ (Simonovski 2017).